Cybersecurity-LINKS/pqzk-blns/Docs/INSTALL.md

 The [Makefile](../Makefile) is configured with ```USE_FALCON = 1``` (default),
 to automatically download and use the [Falcon](https://falcon-sign.info/) reference implementation, for better performance.

-It can also be manually downloaded and built as a library as follows.
+It can also be manually downloaded and built as a library with the following commands:
 ```sh
 wget https://falcon-sign.info/Falcon-impl-20211101.zip
 unzip Falcon-impl-20211101.zip